iagurban/kit/wiki/core/Class.PromiseController.md

 (`reason`) => `void`

-The function to remove from the list of abort handlers.
-It receives a reason string when called.
+The handler to remove.

 ##### all?

 `boolean` = `false`

-If true, removes all occurrences of the function from the abort handlers.
-Defaults to false, removing only one occurrence.
+If true, removes all occurrences.
+Defaults to removing a single occurrence.

 #### Returns